christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 ### Steps

 - [x] Introduce a neutral workflow-completion queue message concept in the Functions project, for example `GithubWorkflowQueueMessage` or `GithubWorkflowCompletionMessage`.
-- [x] Move orchestration event names out of the current webhook class into a neutral shared type so the orchestrator is no longer coupled to `GithubWebhook`.
+- [x] Move orchestration event names out of the current webhook class into a shared GitHub workflow message-name type so the orchestrator is no longer coupled to `GithubWebhook`.
 - [x] Define a queue message payload model carrying at least:
   - `instanceId`
   - `workflowName`
   - `runId`
-  - `status`
   - `conclusion`
   - `runAttempt`
   - repository metadata if needed for diagnostics